INWTlab/rsync/README.md

 ```

 Sending a file is done with `sendFile`.
 Input arguments are the *rsyncL* object as well as `fileName`.
+Optional are the arguments `validate=TRUE` which validates, whether both file versions are exactely identical, if set to `TRUE` and `verbose=FALSE`,
+which gives out additional information about the process, if set to `TRUE`.

 ```
 rsync::sendFile(con, fileName = "exampleFile.Rdata")
 ```
 `sendFolder()` syncs the complete content of a folder between two local directories. `folder`specifies the name of the corresponding folder.
+Optional arguments are as for `sendFile()`.

 ```
 rsync::sendFolder(con, folder = 'exampleFolder')